 You can find the source code at the project's GitHub page.
-It is v1 but I am working on v1.1 and v1.2 which will add more features and simplify adding your game to the engine.
+The engine is in continuous development.
+I am currently working on improving to let it feel like a real easy game engine.

 The engine is rather new (>1 year of development).